What is Sustainability?

 - Cost savings

 - Growth – As our campus grows, we require more resources such as energy, water, and space.
-Sustainable growth benefits our campus now and in the future.
+It’s important that we use our resources wisely to minimize our environmental footprint.

-- Sustainability Makes Cents! – By operating more efficiently, our campus saves money.
-Since 2000, we have saved almost 6 million dollars through energy efficiency projects.
+- Sustainability Makes Cents – By operating more efficiently, our campus saves money.
+For example, since 2000, we have saved over 6 million dollars through energy efficiency projects.